nialdaly/tf_in_practice/README.md

 # TensorFlow Specialization - Coursera

-Code from the TensorFlow Specialization from Coursera
+Code from the TensorFlow Specialization from Coursera.

-### Resources